 You should see a long list of TRUE/FALSE values corresponding to

-this to select out only the TRUE elements of
+can then use this to select out only the TRUE elements of

 :

-And finally, using that indexing to identify the incorrect entries, we can replace them with “Coho”:
+And finally, using that indexing to identify the incorrect entries, we can replace them with “S. occidentalis”:

-body$Species[body$Species=="COHO"] <- "Coho" # replace all instances of COHO with Coho
+sample_data$Species[sample_data$Species=="S. Occidentalis"] <- "S. occidentalis" # replace all instances of S. Occidentalis with S. occidentalis

 gsub()

-performs pattern matching and replacement.
-One of
+performs pattern matching and replacement, similar

-you already know what function you want to use, you can ?
+already know what function you want to use, you can ?

 before a function to get the built-in help documentation.
 Try it